Volkswagen e-up! electric motor, drive & performance

 |0-62mph||Top speed||Driven wheels||Power|

-The Volkswagen e-up! is an accomplished small electric car, but understandably it’s better suited to urban commuting or short stints on faster roads.
+The Volkswagen e-up! is an accomplished small electric car, but understandably it’s better suited to urban commuting or short stints on faster roads rather than long-distance cruising.
 While it drives neatly, the fun factor is overwhelmingly governed by the keen electric motor rather than the car’s engaging handling.

 Volkswagen e-up!
 0-62mph, top speed and acceleration